-72. Select which characteristics you considered when you selected RANDOM STAFF interviewees: (select all that apply) Length of tenure in the facility Shift assignment Work assignment Rank (or equivalent) Other (e.g., gender, race, ethnicity, languages spoken) None 73.
-Were you able to conduct the minimum number of RANDOM STAFF interviews? ⊙ Yes ⊙ No 74.
-Provide any additional comments regarding selecting or interviewing random staff (e.g., any populations you oversampled, barriers to completing interviews, barriers to ensuring representation): The Auditor interviewed individuals of both shift as well as supervisory staff and vocational/ trade instructors.
-Specialized Staff, Volunteers, and Contractor Interviews Staff in some facilities may be responsible for more than one of the sp apply to an interview with a single staff member and that information v ecialized staff duties.
-Therefore, more than one interview protocol may vould satisfy multiple specialized staff interview requirements.
-75. Enter the total number of staff in a SPECIALIZED STAFF role who were interviewed (excluding volunteers and contractors): 12 76.
-Were you able to interview the Agency Head? ⊙ Yes ⊙ No 77.
-Were you able to interview the Warden/Facility Director/Superintendent or their designee? ⊙ Yes ⊙ No 78.
-Were you able to interview the PREA Coordinator? ⊙ Yes ⊙ No 79.
+72. Select which characteristics you considered when you selected RANDOM STAFF interviewees: (select all that apply) ■ Length of tenure in the facility ■ Shift assignment ■ Work assignment ■ Rank (or equivalent) ■ Other (e.g., gender, race, ethnicity, languages spoken) ■ None 73.
+Were you able to conduct the minimum number of RANDOM STAFF interviews? ○ Yes ● No a.
+Select the reason(s) why you were unable to conduct the minimum number of RANDOM STAFF interviews: (select all that apply) ■ Too many staff declined to participate in interviews. ■ Not enough staff employed by the facility to meet the minimum number of random staff interviews (Note: select this option if there were not enough staff employed by the facility or not enough staff employed by the facility to interview for both random and specialized staff roles). ■ Not enough staff available in the facility during the onsite portion of the audit to meet the minimum number of random staff interviews. ■ Other 74.
+Provide any additional comments regarding selecting or interviewing random staff (e.g., any populations you oversampled, barriers to completing interviews, barriers to ensuring representation): The Auditor Interviewed all staff present at the facility on the two days of the site visit

+Specialized Staff, Volunteers, and Contractor Interviews Staff in some facilities may be responsible for more than one of the specialized staff duties.
+Therefore, more than one interview protocol may apply to an interview with a single staff member and that information would satisfy multiple specialized staff interview requirements.
+75. Enter the total number of staff in a SPECIALIZED STAFF role who were interviewed (excluding volunteers and contractors): 10 76.
+Were you able to interview the Agency Head?
+YesNo 77.
+Were you able to interview the Warden/Facility Director/Superintendent or their designee?
+YesNo 78.
+Were you able to interview the PREA Coordinator? ✓ YesNo 79.
 Were you able to interview the PREA Compliance Manager?
 Yes No NA (NA if the agency is a single facility agency or is otherwise not required to have a PREA Compliance Manager per the Standards)

-80. Select which SPECIALIZED STAFF roles were interviewed as part of this audit from the list below: (select all that apply) Agency contract administrator Intermediate or higher-level facility staff responsible for conducting and documenting unannounced rounds to identify and deter staff sexual abuse and sexual harassment Line staff who supervise youthful inmates (if applicable) Education and program staff who work with youthful inmates (if applicable) Medical staff Mental health staff Non-medical staff involved in cross-gender strip or visual searches Administrative (human resources) staff Sexual Assault Forensic Examiner (SAFE) or Sexual Assault Nurse Examiner (SANE) staff Investigative staff responsible for conducting administrative investigations Staff who perform screening for risk of victimization and abusiveness Staff on the sexual abuse incident review team Staff on the sexual abuse incident review team First responders, both security and non-security staff Other 81.
-Did you interview VOLUNTEERS who may have contact with inmates/residents/detainees in this facility? © Yes c No 82.
-Did you interview CONTRACTORS who may have contact with inmates/residents/detainees in this facility? © Yes ○ No a.
-Enter the total number of CONTRACTORS who were interviewed: 2
+80. Select which SPECIALIZED STAFF roles were interviewed as part of this audit from the list below: (select all that apply) Agency contract administrator Intermediate or higher-level facility staff responsible for conducting and documenting unannounced rounds to identify and deter staff sexual abuse and sexual harassment Line staff who supervise youthful inmates (if applicable) Education and program staff who work with youthful inmates (if applicable) Medical staff Mental health staff Non-medical staff involved in cross-gender strip or visual searches Administrative (human resources) staff Sexual Assault Forensic Examiner (SAFE) or Sexual Assault Nurse Examiner (SANE) staff Investigative staff responsible for conducting administrative investigations Investigative staff responsible for conducting criminal investigations Staff who perform screening for risk of victimization and abusiveness Staff who supervise inmates in segregated housing/residents in isolation Staff on the sexual abuse incident review team Designated staff member charged with monitoring retaliation First responders, both security and non- security staff

+Intake staffOther

+81. Did you interview VOLUNTEERS who Yes

+may have contact with inmates/ residents/detainees in this facility? ♠

+, ● No

+82. Did you interview CONTRACTORS who may have contact with inmates/ Yes

+residents/detainees in this facility? ○No

+a.
+Enter the total number of CONTRACTORS who were interviewed: 1

 b.
-Select which specialized CONTRACTOR role(s) were interviewed as part of this audit from the list below: (select all Security/detention

-that apply) Education/programming
+Select which specialized CONTRACTOR Security/detention

+role(s) were interviewed as part of this audit from the list below: (select all that apply) Education/programming

-Medical/dental
+арр.у ) ■ Medical/dental

 Food service

 Maintenance/construction

-C Other
+Other

 83. Provide any additional comments regarding selecting or interviewing specialized staff.
 No text provided.